Stage 7 - Animation, Screenshake, & Sounds

 monster.js

-When bump attacking, monsters are not really moving between tiles.
-Instead we're setting their offset so that the moment after attack they'll appear partially in the tile they're attacking.
+in the tile they're attacking.
 That's why we divided by 2.
 We want the monster to look like they've jumped halfway into their opponent's tile to give them a wallop.

 Screenshake